seiyria/drakkar/_other/misc-facts.md

 * Intelligence gives better EP rests and EP regen to Mentalists and Fighter/Mentalists.

 * Wisdom gives better EP rests and EP regen to Healers.

+* Attacks gives you more rolls to determine how hard you hit with a melee attack (the highest roll is kept).